law society of canada approved

 • Criminal Lawyers Rely on Him for DUI Advice

-• Jonathan Himself Has 25 Years of Experience
+• 25 Years of Real Courtroom Experience

-DUI Charge Types
+Charge Types

 It is illegal in Canada to drive with a blood alcohol concentration (BAC) of 80 milligrams or more of alcohol in 100 millilitres of blood (0.08%).
 This limit is tested through breathalyzer or blood tests.

-Jonathan Lapid - DUI Industry Leader
+Jonathan Lapid - Leading Mississauga DUI Lawyer

 Jonathan has represented many different types of people with different career paths: